 Organisations are required to provide a simple method for individual consumers to contact them and request information regarding their personal information.

 Businesses are also required to verify consumer identities prior to releasing their information.
 The methods of verification will be issued by the Californian Attorney General (who regulates the CCPA and its sub-ordinate laws).

 Regulating the sale of consumer information

 Consumers must be notified of any potential sale of their personal information and given the ability to opt-out.
-Any business selling such data must have a clear “Do Not Sell My Personal Information” link on the organisation’s website which allows consumers to select an opt-out for such a sale of their data.
-There are more stringent rules for the sale of personal information of any consumer under 16 (requiring an “opt-in”), which must be given by a parent if the consumer is under 13 years of age.
+Any business selling such data must have a clear “Instruction from the data subject under the California Consumer Privacy Act (CCPA) explicitly expressing that their personal data should not to be sold or monetised....” link on the organisation’s website which allows consumers to select an opt-out for such a sale of their data.
+There are more stringent rules for the sale of personal information of any consumer under 16 (requiring an “A positive action to express an indication to be part of an activity or to be involved in it....”), which must be given by a parent if the consumer is under 13 years of age.
 Importantly, consumers must not be discriminated against for choosing to opt-out or not opt-in to a sale of their personal information.

 Record Keeping and Service Providers

 The CCPA mandates specific periods of retention for consumer requests and there are certain terms that must be included in service provider contracts to prevent the onward sale of consumer data.

 The California Attorney General is able to impose a fine of up to $2,500 for an unintentional violation, and up to $7,500 for an intentional violation.
 As each individual affected constitutes a violation, this means the maximum CCPA fines could dwarf those of GDPR.

 The legislation also allows a course of action for individual consumers to sue organisations for failing to adequately implement sufficient safeguards under the CCPA.